 Same thing with pedophiles that will work their way into a family.

-You once you learn that, you can then communicate that with the children.
+Once you learn that, you can then communicate that with the children.

-If you if you understand the people that will attack you and you look at uh the history of how they carry out attacks and when things change, like 9-11, it became modified.
+And then in cases like when it comes to the Manchester attack where the Ariana Grande concert was attacked, if you understand the people that will attack you and you look at the history of how they carry out attacks and when things change, like 9-11, it became modified.

 So you have to change the way you think.

-So once you get this mindset, uh Stacey, you can then start to communicate that to your children in the language that you have with them.
+So once you get this mindset, Stacey, you can then start to communicate that to your children in the language that you have with them.

-Yeah, because I think I have the mindset, but it's just trying to translate that to them and say, like, you know, if there's a threat at school when you're not gonna be there.
+Yeah, because I think I have the mindset, but it's just trying to translate that to them and say, like, you know, if there's a threat at school when you're not going to be there, you know, a teacher's going to tell you one thing, but that may not be the best thing.

-Well, there's one of these schools, I don't remember which one, forgive me for that, but there was a six year old kid that when the shooting happened, he had already his parents said if anything like that ever happens, get out of the school and run.
+But there was a six-year-old kid that when the shooting happened, he had already, his parents said, if anything like that ever happens, get out of the school and run.

 Other kids died.